Senate Passes Border Security Plan To Prevent Another Shutdown

 — Marc Caputo (@MarcACaputo) February 14, 2019

-House Speaker Nancy Pelosi, a democrat from California, and Minority Leader Chuck Schumer released a joint statement denouncing the move as a “lawless act” and abuse of the presidential power, according to CBS.
+House Speaker Nancy Pelosi, a democrat from California, and Minority Leader Chuck Schumer released a joint statement denouncing the move as a “lawless act” and abuse of the presidential power, according to CBS News.

 Republican Representative Cathy McMorris Rodgers also spoke out against the president’s plan.

-“I do not support this decision because declaring a national emergency sets a very dangerous president that undermines our constitutional separation of powers,” McMorris Rodgers said.
+“I do not support this decision because declaring a national emergency sets a very dangerous precedent that undermines our constitutional separation of powers,” McMorris Rodgers said.

 She added that she was concerned a President Bernie Sanders or President Elizabeth Warren would use the same emergency powers to pass laws like the Green New Deal, a bill introduced by liberal lawmakers to address climate change.